ArthurZey/arthurzey.github.io/_pages/tag_about.md

 To me, integrity means _integrating_ mind, body, and spirit.
 It means continuously learning rational (ie, practical) principles, and walking the walk and talking the talk.
 I embrace consistency and reject compartmentalization.
 I'm a geek about intellectual pursuits; I'm always learning and growing in the areas of mindfulness and empathy (thank you, meditation); and I'm maniacal about physical fitness (in health, bodybuilding, and diet).

+Also, I love [logging things](#footer) in the spirit of [Quantified Self](https://quantifiedself.com/about/what-is-quantified-self/){:target="&lowbar;blank"}, though it's not an especially social phenomenon for me.
+Part of my love of it is in bringing order to the chaos of life through data normalization.

+What is "The Truth about the Dishwasher"?
+You'll have to wait until I write about it...

 While I buck a lot of social conventions and many of the superficial manifestations of my traits are baffling to a lot of people (believe me, I will write plenty on this), if you really get me, if you _really see and understand me_, I am super predictable.

 I'm the product manager for [Alexa Tech Docs](https://developer.amazon.com/en-US/alexa){:target="&lowbar;blank"} for Amazon.